szolll/checkmk_custom_service/README.md

-# Checkmk Custom Service Check Template's
+# Basic Examples of a Checkmk Custom Linux Service Check/Plugin for Python3 and Bash

+# Use these Template's at your own risk.

-1x Python
+1x Python service check
-1x Bash
+1x Bash service check